 For a lighter, but also very beautiful hike, you can enjoy the Imbros gorge.
 This dramatic gorge is narrow and steep sided, but not terribly strenuous.
 The whole of the gorge is 8 kilometers, descending 600 meters.
 It is also a pilgrimage for some – descendents of WWII Allied soldiers, especially from New Zealand and Australia – come here to remember their ancestors- it was through this gorge that they hiked to leave the island for Egypt.

 Cultural Excursions Around Balos Gramvousa

 The beach of Falassarna is also an archaeological site.
 At the north end of the beaches are the ruins of the ancient Greco-roman city of Falassarna – the fortified city of Koutri.
-The site is open limited hours (check here for more information please).
+The Archaeological site of Falassarna is open limited hours (check here for more information please).

 While you are at Elafonissi, you can visit the Monastery of Chrysoskalitissa, just 5 km away.
 The monastery, which was built 35 meters high up on rocks with an astounding view, was built in the 17th century.
 The name means “Golden Step” (“Chryso” means “gold” and “Skalitissa” derives from the word for “Step”).
 As it is so high on a rick, you need to climb many stairs- legend says that one of these is gold, but only the most devout will be able to see it.

 This wild western edge of Crete is not only full of spectacular destinations and activities, but also full of beautiful drives – it is a wonderful region to explore by car.